iDevoid/stygis/README.md

 ## How TO Mock
 Before you start to generate the mocks for any domain.
 Make sure that all interfaces are in initiator.go under your domain package.

-1. inside every initiator.go, put `//go:generate mockgen -destination=../../../mocks/(source)/(file name destination).go -package=mocks -source=initiator.go` under your `package yourdomain` line or under the first line
-example : `//go:generate mockgen -destination=../../../mocks/user/user_mock.go -package=mocks -source=initiator.go`
+1. inside every initiator.go, put `//go:generate mockgen -destination=../../../mocks/(source)/(file name destination).go -source=initiator.go` under your `package yourdomain` line or under the first line example : `//go:generate mockgen -destination=../../../mocks/user/user_mock.go -source=initiator.go`

-2. run `go generate ./...` on your terminal (your directory position is the root of your project) this will runs the command you put inside the initator.go the `-destination=../../../mocks/(source)` is to set the generated files to be all under mocks folder in your root project, so all mocks will be centralized under mocks package
+2. run `go generate ./...` on your terminal (your directory position is the root of your project) this will runs the command you put inside the initiator.go the `-destination=../../../mocks/(source)` is to set the generated files to be all under mocks folder in your root project, so all mocks will be centralized under mocks package

 How To: